 Students who must be absent for extended periods (i.e., three or more consecutive classes for traditional day students or two classes for SPCS students) must notify the appropriate dean who will inform the faculty as a service to students.
 Traditional day students must notify the appropriate dean.
-Students attending evening classes in Jersey City must notify the office of the Dean of the School of Professional and Continuing Studies (SPCS).
-Englewood Cliffs Campus students must notify the Director’s office.
+Students attending evening classes in Jersey City must notify the office of the Director of the School of Professional and Continuing Studies (SPCS).
+Bergen County Campus students must notify the Director’s office.
 Upon their return, written documentation from the appropriate source (e.g., hospital, doctor, government agency, etc.), along with the student’s cover letter, must be delivered to the appropriate dean.
 Students must consult their professors about their status upon their return and should not presume their eligibility to continue courses.

 Absence Due to Trips on Class Days

 Students seeking an excused absence from class due to their participation in a course-related or non-course-related University-sponsored trip must get permission from their instructor(s).
 Granting the excused absence is at the discretion of the instructor(s).
 If excused absences are not granted, a student may not be penalized for declining to participate in the course-related trip.
 If permission is not granted, and a student still decides to participate in the trip, the student is responsible for the consequences that action may have on his/her class attendance record and/or grade.

 When seeking permission for these excused absences, students should supply instructors with a signed letter from the faculty (or staff) member leading the trip.
 The letter should indicate the student’s name and describe the purpose of the trip.